Friday, February 14, 2025

 Sweeney & Partners –Thomas Sweeney had been roommates at Notre Dame with Miami Dolphin great Hall of Famer Nick Buoniconti.

 Rocket Burkhead Lewis & Winslow in Raleigh, NC.
 Got to work with Howard Rockett.
 I was next in line to be President of the Triangle Advertising Federation.
 I was involved in annual Addy Awards.
-(Nearly every year after that I was recruiter of appropriate judges regional Addy awards).
+(Nearly every year after that I was recruiter of appropriate judges for regional Addy awards).

 Crispin & Porter (in Miami) A lot of fun pitching business with the creative imaginations of Chuck Porter and Alex Bogusky and maybe the hottest creative shop in America.